top of page

 Your Competitive Edge

-Job applicants need to market themselves as unique candidates by using personal branding techniques that demonstrate their characteristics that align with the job description - personal branding demonstrates how your soft skills and hard skills give you a competitive edge.
-Our resume writers give your motivational traits context so that human resources can better understand your unique accomplishments.
+Job applicants need to market themselves as unique candidates by using personal branding techniques that demonstrate their specific characteristics that align with the job description - personal branding demonstrates how your soft skills and hard skills give you a competitive edge in the workplace.
+At times, our resume writers give your motivations context so that human resources can better understand your accomplishments.

 Hiring managers look for certain traits that enable the proper functioning of an organization.
 The capability to initiate conversations with coworkers will lead to positive outcomes by reducing attrition and increasing employee engagement.
 Initiation benefits managers and company trainers because the employee has demonstrated the ability to independently evaluate issues and to develop solutions - initiation is essential for self-starters.

-People with initiative demonstrate the ability to assess a situation and to take action without being told by someone else what you should do.
-Initiative aligns with self-motivation.
+People with initiative demonstrate the ability to assess a situation and to take action without being told by someone else what they should do.
+Initiative aligns with the fundamental profile of a self-starter.
 For example, if you work in a law office, there are several opportunities for taking initiative.
 While these tasks might not be appealing, they are tasks that need to be completed, such as organizing a file or cleaning out the storage room.
 Management considers these behaviors when assigning promotions or evaluating performance relevant to your raise.

 Demonstrating Affiliation as a Key Motivator for Success

 Another important motivational factor is affiliation - the state or relation of being closely connected or associated with a particular group or company.
-People who are motivated by affiliation receive gratification by building relationships and belonging to the group or company.
-Let Job-Winning Resumes give your motivations context in order to harness the full potential of personal branding.
+People who are significantly motivated by affiliation receive gratification by building relationships and belonging to the group or company.
+Let our organization give your motivations context in order to harness the full potential of personal branding.

 Emotional Intelligence (EQ) and Your Personal Brand

-We have identified some of your unique motivational factors that span across a continuum that ranges from high to low.
-For example, your primary motivational factor is affiliation - this is not a yes or no outcome.
-All employees have this motivation.
-The question is, to what extent do employees demonstrate this trait?
-Emotional reactions are predictable because people are hard wired to react to emotional triggers.
-These triggers indicate your EQ capabilities to perceive and control emotions in yourself and other people.
+We have identified unique motivational factors that span across a gradient that ranges from high to low.
+For example, one motivational factor is affiliation.
+This is not a yes or no situation.
+Everyone has this motivation.
+The question is, to what extent do you demonstrate this trait?
+Emotional reactions can be known by communicators because people are hard wired to react to triggers that lead to predictable emotional reactions on a person by person basis.
+Acknowledging triggers demonstrates your capability to perceive and control emotions not only in yourself but also in other people.

 Marketing Your Insights Regarding Emotions

-Triggers can contradict our beliefs and expectations.
+New triggers can contradict expectations.
 Interactions with other people can lead to feelings of rejection, and these feelings could make you defensive instead of probing the criticism to find common ground.
 So, how should you prepare for certain outcomes?
 Understand subject matter.
 Acknowledge potential criticisms.
 Have your counterpoints ready and be respectful.
 The goal is to reach positive conclusions based on mutual respect.
-For the best results, maximize your communication skills that involve open and closed questions and active and passive listening techniques.
-Focus on your tone of voice.
+Your EQ allows you to accurately market your personality profile.
+Let employers know that you have the right profile for the job because you remain calm and clear minded during stressful situations.

 What is the Right Tone of Voice in a Resume?

 These exams can be comprehensive.
 One authority determined that there are 48 specific motivational factors that influence behaviors.
 These motivations include compliance, consistency, goal orientation, sole responsibility, shared responsibility, power, and initiation.
-For example, these profiling exams can determine whether you are introverted or extroverted, and human resources decides how well an introverted person would function within a position as a project manager.
-These examinations determine what you offer a company.
-How will you react in certain contexts?
+For example, these profiling exams can determine whether you are introverted or extroverted, and human resources decides how well an introverted person would function within a position that requires consistent communications.
+These examinations determine what you offer a company and how will you react in certain contexts.

 Get the Most Out of Your Job Summary

-Applicants can market their profile in the job summary section of their resume.
-This section is located at the top of your resume.
-If you apply for a position as a customer service representative in a call center, you would express that you are eager to take control of conversations when attaining objectives that require goal orientation - the motivation to set targets and to maintain focus on attaining those goals.
+Applicants can market their personality profile in the job summary section of their resume.
+The summary section is located at the top of the resume under your name and address.
+From the start of their resume, applicants need to use the appropriate tone of voice in order to set expectations with human resources.
+If you apply for a position as a customer service representative in a call center, you would express that you take control of conversations so as to attain your goals.
+You acknowledge that you like to create targets and that you use problem-solving skills to achieve those goals.

-As a customer service representative, you had a high calls per hour average and a high quality assurance percentage - it would be effective to put goal orientation into your summary.
+As a customer service representative, you attained a high calls per hour average and a high quality assurance percentage - these accomplishments demonstrate your ability to identify and to complete goals, so it would be beneficial to put goal orientation into your summary.
 A job summary should be one to three sentences.
-You would elaborate on the specific goals that you attained in the employment history section of your resume - a high calls per hour average and a high quality assurance percentage should be included as a bullet point.
+You would elaborate on the specific goals that you attained in the employment history section of your resume.
+Your calls per hour average and your quality assurance percentage should be included as important bullet points.
+It would be beneficial to explain how you attained these goals.
+Did you use the services of a career coach?
+Did you take advantage of on-the-job training?
+If you receive gratification from turning ideas into action and by getting tasks, projects, and conversations started without being told or reminded to do so, then you have demonstrated initiative, one key motivational factor valued by organizations.

 A Personal Branding Example